jdarpinian/web-ui-skeleton/README.md

 Running the server will automatically open a browser tab showing the UI.
 When all UI pages are closed, the server will automatically exit.

-The UI can communicate with the server by making HTTP requests and receiving JSON responses.
+The UI can communicate with the server by making HTTP requests.
 The server can use custom request handlers to perform any task requested by the UI using native code.

 In debug mode, static files in the html directory are served directly from the filesystem to support edit-refresh debugging.
 In release mode the static files